 Skip directly to:

-The Scottish Qualifications Authority (SQA): The SQA do not offer ESOL QCF qualifications so are not included in the guide below.
+The Scottish Qualifications Authority (SQA): The SQA do not offer ESOL RCF qualifications so are not included in the guide below.
 Their exams are benchmarked against SCQF levels.
 Visit the SQA ESOL website for more information.

 Qualification modes offered by each awarding body

 - Ascentis - No minimum registrations, no wait or re-registration for resits, listening tasks can be sat as a whole class, certification within 4 weeks, accredited for learners aged 14+, regular free regional support and standardisation events, subject expert external quality assurers

 - City & Guilds - Additional information is available from the City & Guilds ESOL Skills for Life (4692) website

 - ESB - All Reading and Writing assessments are marked and moderated externally by ESB.
 Speaking and Listening exams are assessed at the learners' centres by ESB assessors.
 Past papers and videos of Speaking and Listening assessments at every level are available on the ESB website.

 Exams can be booked 4 weeks before the Speaking and Listening exam date and 2 days before the Reading and Writing exam.
 Assessment dates are at the centres' convenience.
 Speaking and Listening results are returned 5 working days from the date of the assessment.
 Reading and Writing results are returned 5 working days after receipt of papers at ESB or 10 working days in peak periods.
 Resits can be booked as soon as results are received.
 Candidates receive a personal Speaking and Listening report highlighting areas of good practice and areas for development.
 Speaking and listening assessments are communicative and taken in pairs.
 Learners may take individual awards at different levels or an overarching certificate covering all three modes.
 Training is provided at the candidates’ centre and ongoing support is available from an ESOL specialist.